aflaag/pokemon-icat/README.md

 ## would-like-to-do list

+- AUR package (very requested)
+- Nix package
 - show gen and name with two separate commands maybe?
+    - this is currently impossibile, but consider using `https://github.com/atanunq/viuer` to make this viable
 - add type emojis
 - rename the other images to include every available sprite
 - shinies every once in a while